Home » Paris Resource Guide » Planning Your Visit » The Paris Tourism “Office”

 Paris Tourism Office

-As of the end of 2025, there is no longer any physical Paris Office of Tourism in the most visited city in the world.
+As of 2025, there is no longer any physical Paris Office of Tourism in the most visited city in the world.

 Instead, there is the multi-lingual website, Paris Je t’Aime, which has some practical information, event listings, and basic info for accommodation, museums, nightlife, shopping, children’s amusements, and transportation, however much of it is so minimal that you’ll still end up having to Google for more info (and the English version is full of embarrassing factual errors…I don’t know who’s getting paid to write it).

 There is a telephone number: +33(0)1 49 52 42 81 (press “2” for English).
-It’s supposedly open daily 10am-5pm, however I have never succeeded in actually getting through to anyone, it just rings and rings, then says to call back another time.
-There is also an “instant message” service (Whatsapp) where a question I sent several days ago remains unanswered (and unacknowledged).
+It’s supposedly open daily 10am-5pm, however they don’t always answer, it just rings and rings until you finally get a message saying to call back another time.
+There is also an “instant message” service (Whatsapp) where I have never succeeded in getting any response.

 They have replaced brochures and maps with an app (web app, Apple and Android), which assumes tourists all want to walk around Paris constantly staring at their phones (which is also dangerous, since they can be ripped out of your hands on the street in broad daylight, especially in touristy areas of central Paris).
 But there’s also little PRACTICAL info, such as “how do I get a metro pass?” (the only info about public transportation at all on the app is under “FAQs” and still has outdated info about “carnets” that no longer exist).